drshahizan/computer-system/materials/week/week6.md

 # Chapter 6: Warehouse-Scale Computers to Exploit Request-Level and Data-Level Parallelism

+Warehouse-scale computers (WSCs) are expansive data center infrastructures that form the foundation of modern cloud services and large-scale computing solutions.
+Designed to meet immense computational requirements, these systems emphasize efficiency, scalability, and the ability to handle enormous volumes of data and simultaneous client requests.
+To achieve this, WSCs utilize two critical types of parallelism:

+1. **Request-Level Parallelism (RLP)**: This type of parallelism enables the system to process multiple independent client requests concurrently.
+For example, a WSC can handle millions of search queries or video stream requests simultaneously, ensuring consistent and uninterrupted service delivery to users across different geographical regions.

+2. **Data-Level Parallelism (DLP)**: This approach involves dividing massive datasets into smaller, manageable segments that can be processed in parallel by multiple processors.
+By doing so, tasks such as machine learning model training or large-scale data analysis are completed much faster and with greater efficiency.

+These features make WSCs essential for various key applications, such as search engine indexing, streaming services, real-time analytics, and online retail operations.
+Their architecture is tailored to deliver high availability, minimize latency, and dynamically scale resources based on fluctuating workloads.
+This adaptability and robustness position WSCs as integral components of the digital infrastructure that drives today’s interconnected world.

 #### 6.1 Warehouse-Scale Computer Programming Models and Workload
 Warehouse-scale computers (WSCs) are massive data centers designed to meet the growing demands of cloud computing and distributed applications.
 These facilities use advanced programming models to manage large-scale operations effectively: